-Getting six-pack ab is a result oriented approach.
+Getting a six-pack ab is a result-oriented approach.
 Working out every day is a process.

-Most of the times, results are not in our hands.
+Most of the time, results are not in our hands.
 Showing up to work and doing our end of the task is in our hands.

 Tracking your habits

 If you can’t track your progress, it’s better not to do it all.

 How are you going to keep track of your habit?

 Commit to a number.